HiranmayeeSreePokala/HiranmayeesreePokala/README.md

 <h1 align="center">Hi 👋, I'm Hiranmayee</h1>
-<h3 align="center">Fueled by creativity and curiosity, Syntax Warrior 🤹‍♂️, Always ready to learn, debug, and occasionally cry over code - but in a fun way!</h3>
+<h3 align="center">Fueled by creativity and curiosity 🤹‍♂️, Always ready to learn, debug, and occasionally cry over code - but in a fun way!</h3>

 - 💬 Talk to me in **Python**
 - 📫 How to reach me **hisree.p2k4@gmail.com**